rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 If the righteous is repaid on earth, how much more the wicked and the sinner! ^1131

 Whoever loves discipline loves knowledge, but he who hates reproof is stupid. ^1201

-A good man obtains favor from the Lord, but a man of evil devices he condemns. ^1202
+A good man obtains favor from the LORD, but a man of evil devices he condemns. ^1202

 No one is established by wickedness, but the root of the righteous will never be moved. ^1203